Breakfast: some people swear by a hearty morning meal, while others want nothing more than a cup of black coffee after waking up.

 A Better Breakfast

 But in modern times, even if you lead an active lifestyle, you can fuel your day with healthier options.
-In general, keeping the sugar content of your breakfast low is a good strategy, while increasing the fiber, protein, and healthy fats in your breakfast gives you the nutritional boost you need.
+In general, keeping the sugar content of your breakfast low is a good strategy.
+Increasing the fiber, protein, and healthy fats in your breakfast can give you the nutritional boost you need.

 Here are some ideas for swapping out problematic breakfast foods with healthier (but still enjoyable) alternatives.